AnyBody/anybody-tutorial/A_study_of_studies/intro.md

 respective distinctive part.
 Special studies that are used to initialize properties in the model, is also a case where it is indeed useful to be able to point to parts of the model.
-Muscle property calibration is such a case, which we shall look at in a special lesson of the {doc}`Inverse Dynamics of Muscle Systems tutorial </MuscleRecruitment/index>`.
+Muscle property calibration is such a case, which we shall look at in a special lesson of the {doc}`InverseDynamics of Muscle Systems tutorial </MuscleRecruitment/index>`.

 ## The elements of a study